Achievable logoAchievable logo

 x=0,2

-These are the two critical points
+These are the two critical points.

 f′′(x)=6x−6

-Plugging in each of the critical points,
+Plug in each critical point:

 f′′(0)=6(0)−6=−6